 Skip to content

-Participants Receive a Complimentary Copy of the Final Report Coming This Fall
+Participants Receive a Free Copy of the Final Report

-As we begin to recover from the COVID-19 pandemic, Florida's home care providers face multiple challenges, but the most challenging one is retaining and recruiting qualified staff.
-HCAF can help your agency navigate this undeniable challenge!
+Home care providers in Florida face numerous challenges, but one of the most daunting is retaining and recruiting qualified personnel.
+HCAF can help your agency combat this undeniable obstacle.

-It is our goal to continue to assist providers by understanding how agencies around the state compensate their employees to remain competitive.
-We need your assistance to ensure that the final report accurately represents geographic variations and includes all segments of the industry, including Medicare-certified, Medicaid-certified, and Private Duty/licensed-only providers.
+We strive to assist providers by understanding how agencies around the state compensate their employees to remain competitive.
+Please help us ensure that the final report accurately represents geographical variations and includes all segments of the industry (i.e., Medicare, Medicaid, and Private Duty providers) by participating in the survey.

-As always, participation is open to all Florida-licensed home care providers regardless of HCAF membership, so please help us spread the word!
+As always, participation is open to all Florida-licensed home care providers regardless of HCAF membership, so please spread the word!

 Why Participate?